End of Life

 Euthanasia (Greek for “good death”) is a gentle end to your pet’s suffering and prevention of future suffering.
 When you arrive at Frisco Emergency Pet Care, here is what you can expect.

-When your pet is calm and comfortable, a technician will come to the room to place a catheter.
-This is necessary in order for the veterinarian to be able to administer medications directly into your pet’s vein.
+When your pet is calm and comfortable, a technician will come to the room to place an intravenous (IV) catheter.
+This is usually necessary for the veterinarian to administer medications, although this step can be skipped for certain cats.

 A veterinarian will answer any final questions, and then perform the euthanasia.
-This is actually a two-step process.
+This is a two-step process.
 The first medication is an anesthetic induction agent commonly used to prepare patients (human and animal) for surgery.
-This deeply relaxes your pet, and makes the process much easier for both you and your pet.
+This deeply relaxes your pet, and makes the process much easier for both of you.
 At this point, if you decide you no longer wish to be present, you have the option to step out.
-The second medication used is also an anesthetic induction agent, at a very high dose.
+The second medication is also an anesthetic agent, at a very high dose.
 The entire process generally takes less than 2 minutes.

-After we verify that your pet is deceased, we will leave you to say your final goodbyes.
+After we verify that your pet is deceased, we will give you as much time as you need to say your final goodbyes.
+If we did not make a foam paw print impression for you earlier, we will do that now.

-When you are ready, you walk out the door.
+When you are ready, you walk out of the dedicated exit door.
 We will take care of the rest.

 Please understand that you do not have to be present for euthanasia.
 For some people, it is important to be there.
 Other pet owners do not want this to be their last image of a beloved pet, and do not wish to be present.
 This is a deeply personal decision, and may be different for different members of your family.
 We are not here to judge you – we are here to help you through this difficult time.